Crow Street Theatre

-Crow Street Theatre was a theatre in Dublin, Ireland, originally opened in 1758 by the actor Spranger Barry.
+Crow Street Theatre was a theatre in Dublin, Ireland, on Crow Street in the Temple Bar area of the city, originally opened in 1758 by the actor Spranger Barry.
 From 1788 until 1818 it was a patent theatre.

 History

 Spranger Barry and Henry Woodward

 The actor Spranger Barry (1719–1777), born in Dublin and appearing in London from 1746, induced the London-born actor Henry Woodward (1714–1777), who had saved £6,000, to participate in his project to build a theatre in Dublin.
 Charles Macklin participated at an early stage, but soon withdrew.
 Barry and Woodward moved to Dublin, and the Crow Street Theatre opened in October 1758.
 It struggled as a rival to the Smock Alley Theatre.
 Maria Nossiter (1735–1759), who had lived with Barry in London, was assigned an eighth share of the profits.

 In 1760 Barry and Woodward opened a theatre in Cork, the Theatre Royal.
 By 1762 Woodward had lost half his savings; the partnership was dissolved, and he returned to London.
 Barry continued for a few more years, then also returned to London.